rafal-szypulka/itm_exporter/README.md

 | Situation Advice                     | advice          |
 +--------------------------------------+-----------------+
 ```
-- `labels` - list of attributes that should be mapped as Prometheus metric labels (typically string attributes that identify source of the metric like `ORIGINNODE`, `CPUID` or `MOUNTPT`)
+- `labels` - list of attributes that should be mapped as Prometheus metric labels (typically string attributes that identify source of the metric like `ORIGINNODE`, `CPUID` or `MOUNTPT`).
+As a rule of thumb you should always use at least ORIGINNODE and all other metrics that are primary keys within the attribute group as labels (`listAttributes` command shows which metrics are primary keys), otherwise you may see error about duplicate metrics in the `/metrics` output.
 - `metrics` - numeric metrics names you'd like to collect.
 Metric names can be listed with the following command (example for KLZCPU attribute group within Linux OS dataset):
 ```